Deployment#

 After you make a change to your Lab, Assistant, or Workflow in one instance (i.e., dev) and want to upload it to another instance (i.e., test)…

-Go to the specific lab, workflow, or Assistant, and click Export.
-If you do not see your lab in the list, select Download All.
+6. Go to the specific lab, or Assistant, and click Export.
+If you do not see your lab in the list, select Export ALL Lab and Assistant Data.

-You should now see the Lab, Assistant, or Workflow in the destination instance!
+You should now see the Lab, or Assistant in the destination instance!